roger-rainey/dash-button/README.md

 Example of how to run it
-docker build -t docker-image . docker run --privileged -d -v config/:/usr/src/app/config/ docker-image
+docker build -t docker-image .
+; docker run --privileged --net=host --name=dash-buttons -d -v config/:/usr/src/app/config/ docker-image

 Image is also on docker hub rrainey/dash-buttons:latest